Skip to content

 How does it work?

-• The vinca.yaml file specifies which packages should be built.
+• The vinca_*.yaml files specify which packages should be built.

 • Add the desired package under packages_select_by_deps.
 This will automatically pull in all dependencies of that package, too.

-• The packages_remove_from_deps list allows you to never build packages, even if they are listed as dependencies of other packages.
+• The packages_remove_from_deps list allows you to never build packages, even if they are listed as dependencies of other packages, by removing them from the dependencies of other packages.
 We use it for e.g. the stage simulator which is not available in conda-forge, but is listed as one of the dependencies of the ros-simulator metapackage.

 • The robostack.yaml and packages-ignore.yaml files are the equivalent of the rosdep.yaml and translate ROS dependencies into conda package names (or in the case of the dependencies listed in packages-ignore.yaml the dependencies are ignored by specifying an empty list).